CartoDB/cartodb/doc/API.md

 ## CartoDB.js - API reference

-[CartoDB](http://cartodb.com/ "cartodb") offers a simple unified JavaScript library called CartoDB.js that serves all your mapping and API needs.
+[CartoDB](http://cartodb.com/ "cartodb") offers a simple unified JavaScript library called CartoDB.js that let you interact with the CartoDB service.
 This library allows you to connect to your stored visualizations, create new visualizations, add custom interaction, or access and query your raw data from a web browser; meaning, your applications just got a whole lot more powerful with a lot less code.

 When you add CartoDB.js to your websites you get some great new tools to make maps or power your content with data.
 Let’s take a look.

 ### Getting started

-The simplest way to use a visualization created in CartoDB is:
+The simplest way to use a visualization created in CartoDB on an external site is:

 ``` javascript